REAILAB/SolarMiner/README.md

 ## 1. What is SolarMiner?
 ### 1.1 Background
+Installing PV systems in post-mining areas offers numerous advantages.
+However, there is currently a lack of algorithms capable of assessing the PV potential of mining areas on a large scale.
+Furthermore, the development of Float PV (FPV) technology has made it possible to install FPV systems in these areas.
+Therefore, we propose a model capable of conducting a wide-ranging assessment of the extensive potential of mining areas.
+This model, incorporating computer vision techniques, enables the calculation of potential installation areas for both FPV and traditional PV systems.
 ![image](https://github.com/user-attachments/assets/a995d81a-3239-4a71-992d-26fe384376de)

 ### 1.2 VLM
 The architecture of the VLM was shown in this figure

 ![image](https://github.com/user-attachments/assets/6b62f87b-c928-4798-989e-8060b1df3213)

 For more detials, please visit [Github-SAM](https://github.com/facebookresearch/segment-anything)

 The code can also be used: